alexpyattaev/doublezero_monitor/README.md

 # doublezero_monitor

-Super basic daemon to monitor quality of different connections. sudo access to `nft` command should be granted to use this.
+Super basic daemon to monitor quality of different connections. sudo access to `nft` command should be granted to use this, alternatively run this script with `CAP_NET_ADMIN`.
 Edit the script to configure the parameters.

 ```bash